-Here’s the deal: when they test sunscreen to determine its SPF, scientists apply 2mg of it per cm2 of skin.
+Here’s the deal: when scientists test sunscreen to determine its SPF, they apply 2mg of it per cm2 of skin.

 Translation: that’s hw much you need to apply to get the SPF stated on the bottle.
 But how much is that?!
 It’s not like you can squeeze 2mg out of the bottle, apply it to cm2 of skin and repeat the process all over again until your entire face is covered.